 Shkoday – Aboriginal Head Start program is licensed through the Ministry of Education and under the Child Care And Early Years Act, 2014 for a capacity of sixty-two (62) children attending alternate day programming throughout our four classrooms.
-One classroom is funded by the Thunder Bay District Social Services Administration Board.
+One classroom is funded by Thunder Bay District Social Services Administration Board (TBDSSAB).
 The other three classrooms and the entire Aboriginal Head Start program is fully funded by the Public Health Agency of Canada (PHAC).

 PROGRAM | TIME |